le11evan/merchy/README.md

 <h2> 0.
 Shortcomings :face_with_head_bandage: </h2>

-There's a few things we didn't have enough time to finish or add to your site.
+There's a few things we didn't have enough time to finish or add to our site.
 Here's a list:

 Login Feature
 - Login feature connected to a back-end database.
 We didn't get to fully finish our login feature and make it functional for now it is hard-coded in, and can login using email: admin@email.com and password: admin